 - Right-click on the network adapter that you wish to configure and select Properties.

 - From the list under This connection uses the following items, click on Internet Protocol Version 4 (TCP/IPv4).

 - With that option selected, click on Properties.

 - Select the Use the following DNS server addresses option.

 Having done that, now enter the following values into the fields below:

 - Alternate DNS server: 126.96.36.199

 Hit the OK button to save the configuration.
-Make sure that you edited the adapter that you will connect to.
+Make sure that you edit the adapter that you will connect to.

 If you’re a geek and like complicated stuff, check out our guide for changing your DNS server using command line.